tamucc-comp-bio/classroom_repo_2024/lectures/lecture08new.md

 10 2020-08-22 00:00:00 78380
 # ... with 6,192 more rows

-# convert the zip column to a factor and make a date column that is formatted as a tidyverse date
+# additionally make a date column that is formatted as a tidyverse date using mutate and ymd
 > read_excel("../data/zip_count_2020-08-18_2020-10-11.xlsx") %>%
 +   clean_names() %>%
 +   mutate(zip = as_factor(zip),